AndreiDodu/q-manager-console/README.md

 # Q-Manager
-A console manager for the [questionnaire manager core](http://www.github.com) library .
+A console manager for the [questionnaire manager core (q-manager-core)](http://www.github.com) library .

 ## Command line
 Q-Manager can be used from the command line.
 The commands are the followings: